louisteo9/chatbot/README.md

 I will also show you how to deploy your chatbot to a web application using Flask.

-Feel free to read the post I published on Towards Data Science https://towardsdatascience.com/beginners-guide-to-creating-a-powerful-chatbot-48fc6b073e55
+Feel free to read the post I published on Towards Data Science<br/>
+https://towardsdatascience.com/beginners-guide-to-creating-a-powerful-chatbot-48fc6b073e55

 ## File Descriptions